Traffic Signs and Their Meanings

 When driving through work zones, safe driving is at its highest premium.
 Men at work signs are generally accompanied by other temporary warning signs, such as “road work ahead” signs and “detour” signs.

-5. No Bicycle Traffic Signs
+No Bicycle Signs

 Bicycle riders are subject to many of the same traffic control signs that drivers are on the roadways.